 Pulled pork dry rub

 Because of the dry rub seasoning, barbeque sauce is not needed (unless you really want it).
-This meat is very flavorful and incredibly juicy on its own.
+This pressure cooker pork is very flavorful and incredibly juicy on its own.

 In fact, I like this pulled pork rub so much; I use it on other meats, like chicken, ribs, etc. So feel free to experiment!